Terry Southern: Easy Rider, The End Of The Road

 As production on Barbarella wound down in October 1967, director Roger Vadim began shooting his episode of the omnibus film Spirits of the Dead, which co-starred Peter Fonda and Vadim's wife Jane Fonda.
 It was during the making of this film that Peter Fonda told Southern of his desire to make a 'modern Western' in which motorbike riders substituted for cowboys, a concept that had been largely inspired by the success of Roger Corman's influential low-budget "exploitation" biker films The Wild Angels (1966) and its follow-ups, in which Fonda and his close friend Dennis Hopper had featured.
 Fonda pitched his idea to Hopper on his return to America, and Southern added his weight to the project, agreeing to work on the script for scale ($350 per week).

 Southern, Fonda, and Hopper met in New York City in November 1967 to develop their ideas.
 These brainstorming sessions formed the basis of the screenplay that Southern then wrote from December 1967 to April 1968.
 On the basis of Southern's treatment, Raybert Productions, which had produced the TV series The Monkees and the Monkees movie Head, agreed to finance the film with a budget of US$350,000 (in return for one-third of the profits), with Columbia Pictures agreeing to distribute the film.

-Southern eventually shared the writing credit with Hopper and Fonda, but there has been dispute over their various contributions to the screenplay.
-Hopper and Fonda later tried to downplay Southern's input, claiming that many sections of the film (such as the graveyard scene and the Mardis Gras sequence) had been improvised, whereas others involved in the production (including Southern himself) have asserted that most of these scenes were fully scripted and primarily written by him.
+Southern eventually shared the writing credit with Hopper and Fonda, but there has been some dispute over their various contributions to the screenplay.
+Hopper and Fonda later tried to downplay Southern's input, claiming that many sections of the film (such as the graveyard scene and the Mardi Gras sequence) had been improvised, whereas others involved in the production (including Southern himself) have asserted that most of these scenes were fully scripted and primarily written by him.

-Although the basic concept for the film was Fonda's, the title Easy Rider was provided by Southern (it is slang term from the American South for a prostitute's lover who lives off her) and Southern wrote several early drafts of the screenplay.
+Although the basic concept for the film was Fonda's, the title Easy Rider was provided by Southern (it is a slang term from the American South for a prostitute's lover who lives off her) and Southern wrote several early drafts of the screenplay.
 During the production, Southern became concerned at Hopper and Fonda's replacement of his writing by what he described as "dumb-bell dialogue", and more of the material Southern wrote for the main characters was cut out during the editing process.
-Also Fonda and Hopper mostly improvised a great deal as they filmed.
+Also, Fonda and Hopper mostly improvised a great deal as they filmed.